An official website of the State of Georgia.

 Scrap the third-party solutions and learn how GovHub's Webforms, powered by Drupal 8, can meet your needs when collecting visitor information.

-Basically, an Icon List is made up of links, each with their own icon.
+Basically, an Icon List is made up of links, each with its own icon.
 Icon Links can link to both external and internal pages.
 You can give the list a title, description, and “more” link.
 It can be displayed with or without a card, on a Landing Page.

 Link Collection is our most commonly used block type, and they are on nearly every GovHub site.
 Do you have a bunch of related stuff that you need to link to?
 Well then do I have the block for you…